Notes on John 10

 the Good Shepherd sent to save them.
 No person the Father has given to the Son

-occur in each case.
+that salvation will occur in each case.

 E. His Sheep Never Perish